 Special Education Links

-When you need help navigating the world of Special Education, Student Support Services, and understanding your son or daughter’s Individual Education Plan (IEP) there is a lot of information to collect as well as disseminate.
-As best you can, take time to understand your parental rights, academic responsibilities, and the federal regulations that may impact student experience.
-Many great resources are available, if you only take the time to read.
+When you need help navigating the world of Special Education, Student Support Services, or understanding your son or daughter’s Individual Education Plan (IEP), there is a lot of information available.
+You may want to take time to understand your parental rights, academic responsibilities, and the federal regulations that may impact student experience.
+Many great resources are available.
 Here are some suggestions to get started.